 - 2. The prerequisite for processing negative evidence is a refined sensor model, which provides additional background information for explaining its data.
 As a consequence, negative evidence often appears as an artificial sensor measurement, characterized by a corresponding measurement matrix and a measurement error covariance. - 3.
 The particular form of the fictitious measurement equation involved is determined by the underlying model of the sensor performance, while the fictitious measurement error covariance is characterized by sensor parameters such as sensor resolution, radar beam width, or minimum detectable velocity. - 4.
 Negative evidence implies well-defined probability densities of the object states that prove to be Gaussian mixtures with potentially negative coefficients summing up to one.
 Intuitively speaking, these components reflect that the targets keep a certain distance from each other, from the last beam position, or the clutter/jammer notch. - 5.
-If the fictitious measurement depends on the underlying sensor-to-target geometry, we can even introduce the fusion of negative evidence.
+If the fictitious measurement depends on the underlying sensor-to-target geometry, we can even introduce the fusion of negative evidence. - A detailed discussion of this approach has been published in: - W. Koch

-• W. Koch